rapodaca/dialect/src/manuscript.md

 # Molecular Graph

-Dialect's system of representation is based on the *molecular graph* concept.[^Balaban1985] A graph is a data structure comprised of a set of nodes (which map to "atoms") and a set of pairwise relationships between them called edges (which map to "bonds").
+Dialect's system of representation is based on the *molecular graph* concept.[@balaban1985] A graph is a data structure comprised of a set of nodes (which map to "atoms") and a set of pairwise relationships between them called edges (which map to "bonds").
 A molecular graph is a specialized graph onto which atomic and bonding metadata have been overlaid.
-Molecular graphs are ubiquitous in cheminformatics, appearing in contexts such as data formats like Chemical Markup Language[^Murray-Rust2011], CDXML[^CDXML], and Molfile[^BIOVIA], as well as in-memory data structures found in cheminformatics toolkits.
+Molecular graphs are ubiquitous in cheminformatics, appearing in contexts such as data formats like Chemical Markup Language[@murrayrust2011], CDXML[@cdxml], and Molfile[@ctfileFormats], as well as in-memory data structures found in cheminformatics toolkits.
 Like these systems, Dialect augments its underlying graph with node and edge labels.

 A Dialect molecule consists of a graph with at least one node and zero or more edges.
 The "empty molecule", devoid of atoms and bonds, is therefore disallowed.
 Dialect imposes no upper bound on the number of atoms or bonds.
 However, practical limitations related to memory, storage, and CPU time will likely limit the size of molecules in practice.